Public pension in Germany: Everything you need to know about it

 1. The earliest date you can begin receiving your pension

-2. Your pension amount if you would receive a full disabled pension
+2. Your pension amount if you received a full disabled pension

 3. Your current entitlement to an old-age pension

-Please note: the values given on the pension information are static estimates, based on today's figures.
+Please note: the values given in the pension information are static estimates based on today's figures.
 In reality, your pension may develop quite differently!

 Voluntary contributions to the German public pension